A Lightweight Protocol for Matchgate Fidelity Estimation: Introduction

 \section{Introduction}

 Implementing quantum computation is a complex and challenging process due to the ubiquitous presence of noise and decoherence.
-Accurately identifying the magnitude of these effects leads to the development of more efficient error mitigation strategies thus leading to better utilization of existing quantum hardware.
+Accurately identifying the magnitude of these effects leads to the development of more efficient error mitigation strategies thus leading to better utilisation of existing quantum hardware.

-Matchgates~\citep{Jozsa_2008, doi:10.1137/S0097539700377025, knill2001fermionic, Terhal_2002, DiVincenzo_2005, bravyi2008contraction} (MGs) represent an important family of two-qubit gates for quantum computation, forming an intriguing class of computations analogous to the dynamics of (non-interacting) free fermions, which are classically efficiently simulable.
-Similarly to the well-studied case of Clifford computations, matchgate circuits are classically simulatable in polynomial time, however with the addition of a $SWAP$ gate, their computational power is lifted to universal quantum computation.
-Unlike Clifford gates, they form an infinite, continuous (Lie) Group of operators that can be implemented natively on a range of architectures via the M\o lmer-S\o rensen procedure~\citep{S_rensen_2000} and form key primitives in superconducting quantum computing \cite{Foxen_2020, sung2021realization, abrams2020implementation, Kjaergaard_2020}.
-They have also made appearance in other architectures~\cite{PhysRevApplied.18.064082, grzesiak2020efficient}.
+Matchgates~\citep{Jozsa_2008, doi:10.1137/S0097539700377025, knill2001fermionic, Terhal_2002, DiVincenzo_2005, bravyi2008contraction} (MGs) represent an important family of two-qubit gates for quantum computation, forming an intriguing class of computation analogous to the dynamics of (non-interacting) free fermions, which are classically efficiently simulable.
+Similarly to the well-studied case of Clifford computation, matchgate circuits are classically simulable in polynomial time; however, with the addition of a $\mathrm{SWAP}$ gate their computational power is lifted to universal quantum computation.
+Unlike Clifford gates, they form an infinite, continuous (Lie) group of operators that can be implemented natively on a range of architectures via the M\o lmer-S\o rensen procedure~\citep{S_rensen_2000} and form key primitives in superconducting quantum computing \cite{Foxen_2020, sung2021realization, abrams2020implementation, Kjaergaard_2020}.
+They have also appeared in other architectures~\cite{PhysRevApplied.18.064082, grzesiak2020efficient}.

-The continuous nature of matchgate circuits makes the study of their behavior under realistic noise and decoherence conditions extraordinarily challenging -- and in many cases outright impossible.
+The continuous nature of matchgate circuits makes the study of their behaviour under realistic noise and decoherence conditions extraordinarily challenging -- and in many cases outright impossible.
 So far, two methods~\citep{Helsen_2022, PRXQuantum.2.010351} have been devised for experimentally estimating their fidelities, both relying on the exponential fitting of data from large-depth circuits to characterise their average noise behaviour.
-These approaches struggle considerably when the gates are composed of only $XY(\theta)$ gates -- which form a subset of the group of matchgates.
+Notably, these approaches struggle with circuits composed of exclusively $XY(\theta)$ gates -- also known as anisotropic Heisenberg spin coupling \cite{kempe2001} or the $XY$ interaction.
+Such gates fall into the category of matchgates, forming a subgroup of the matchgate group.